You are here:

 The goal of the Hampshire College Residence Life Program is to ensure safe, secure, and comfortable housing in an inclusive community that supports students’ academic success.
 In reaching that goal, the student resident advisor is the crucial link between the College and the students living on campus.
 This link is established through timely and accurate information flow; providing social, academic, recreational, and cultural programming; providing peer counseling, conflict resolution, and referrals to individuals and groups; and helping to implement the policies and procedures necessary for the smooth running of the residential areas.

 Resident advisors are supervised by the area coordinator.
 They must work collaboratively with their fellow resident advisors and staff from other housing areas, and other campus groups and offices.
 It is crucial to their role as campus leaders that resident advisors be easily approachable and available to their residents.

-In addition to the remuneration listed below, resident advisors are paid a stipend of $112 per week.
+In addition to the remuneration listed below, resident advisors are paid a stipend each week.
 While classes are in session and during the academic year, a resident advisor may not work more than 14 hours/week without prior written authorization from the area coordinator.
 Resident advisors must be on-campus and available to work during winter break to receive the January stipend.